 In the 1980s, Upjohn began conducting extensive studies on minoxidil as a possible therapy for hair loss.
 The company conducted several research trials to verify the medication’s safety and effectiveness in promoting hair growth.

-Initially, the product was restricted to those with prescriptions.
+Initially, the product was available only with a prescription.
 Nonetheless, because it gave millions of men experiencing hair loss hope, demand for it increased quickly.

 The FDA’s 1991 approval of the product for female use greatly increased its potential market.
 Further clinical research demonstrating minoxidil’s efficacy in treating female hair loss was the foundation for this decision.

-An important turning point came in 1996 when the FDA authorized over-the-counter selling.
+An important turning point came in 1996 when the FDA authorized over-the-counter sales.
 This choice increased customer accessibility, enabling the corporation to increase marketing expenditures.

 In 1997, a more potent 5% product version was released for males.
 With even greater efficacy in promoting hair growth, this updated version cemented its leadership in the hair loss treatment industry.

 When Johnson & Johnson purchased the rights to the product from Pharmacia & Upjohn (created when Upjohn merged with another pharmaceutical company) in 1998, a big shift took place.
-Thanks to this acquisition, the development and marketing of the brand now had more opportunities.
+Thanks to this acquisition, the brand’s development and marketing now have more opportunities.

 Early in the new millennium, the company continued to innovate by launching new product variations, such as a foam that absorbed more quickly than the conventional solution and was simpler to apply.